Relational De-Creation

 What it gets right

-It rightly refuses to portray God as one who delights in suffering for its own sake.
+It rightly refuses to portray God as one who treats suffering as an end in itself.
 It rightly sees that many judgments in Scripture are purposeful rather than meaningless.
 It rightly rejects the idea that God’s victory requires the endless preservation of evil as an eternal feature of creation.

 Where it fails against the biblical standards